It only takes your back to be turned for a second for one of your house plants to be mowed down or stripped of its bark by a hunger bunny.

 - However never wait if you think there is a problem, contact a vet straight away for help

 Did you know

-A wild rabbit is normally quite safe and happy munching on the abundance of plants they are familiar with in their environment.
+A wild rabbit is normally quite safe munching on the abundance of plants they are familiar with in their environment.

 However, the colorful and exotic plants you may have in your home can often be very poisonous to an unsuspecting bunny.
 Sadly, your bunny may not recognize a plant is toxic by its taste.